 1. The Old Fitz Theatre, Woolloomooloo

 The Old Fitzroy has it all, craft beers in the front bar, a fireplace in the corner that is brilliant in the cooler months, and a theatre.
 In fact, The Old Fitz is Australia’s only pub theatre, a winning combination for theatre-lovers and their less enthusiastic friends or dates alike.
-With intriguing productions on the way for 2019, the program is varied and you are sure to find something that suits your tastes.
+With intriguing productions on the way, the program is varied and you are sure to find something that suits your tastes.